doronz88/hilda/README.md

 ## Description

 Hilda is a debugger which combines both the power of LLDB and iPython for easier work.

+The name originates from  the TV show "Hilda", which is the best friend of [Frida](https://frida.re/).
+Both Frida and Hilda are meant for pretty much the same purpose, except Hilda takes the more "debugger-y" approach (based on LLDB).

 Currently, the project is intended for iOS debugging, but in the future we will possibly add support for the following platforms as well:

 * OSX
 * Linux